raspberrypi/documentation/linux/usage/bashrc.md

 #alias l='ls -CF'
 ```

-Ubuntu users may be familar with these as they are provided by default in Ubuntu.
+Ubuntu users may be familar with these as they are provided by default on that distribution.
 Uncomment these lines to have access to these aliases in future.

 The lines starting with a `#` are commented out.
 To enable them, remove the `#` and they will be active next time you boot your Pi.